financial planning, women, India, budgeting, investing, financial security

 Financial planning goes beyond just saving money.
 It’s about having a clear roadmap to achieve your financial goals, big or small.
 Here’s why it’s particularly important for women in India:

-• The Pay Gap: Women in India often earn less than men.
-This can make saving and investing more challenging.
-Financial planning helps you make the most of your income.
+• The Pay Gap: In India, women often earn less than men, which can make saving and investing harder.
+However, financial planning helps you manage your money wisely and make the most of what you earn.

 • Living Longer: Women tend to live longer than men.
 This means you’ll need your retirement savings to last longer.
 Financial planning ensures you have enough for a comfortable retirement.